wunderwuzzi23/blog/content/posts/2024/llm-apps-automatic-tool-invocations.md

 **Plugins are gone now!**

-The replacement for plugins are custom GPTs with `AI Actions`.
+The replacement for plugins are GPTs with `AI Actions`.

-### What about AI Actions?
+### So, what about custom GPTs and AI Actions?

 Custom GPTs can have `AI Actions` and those can be vulnerable as well!

-The good news, there is a [mitigation](https://platform.openai.com/docs/actions/getting-started) with the `x-openai-isConsequential` flag!
+The good news, there is a [mitigation GPT creators can use](https://platform.openai.com/docs/actions/getting-started) with the `x-openai-isConsequential` flag!

 [![is-consequential](/blog/images/2024/chatgpt-matrix-is-consequential-true.png)](/blog/images/2024/chatgpt-matrix-is-consequential-true.png)